Homosexuality in Animals and Humans

 Born Gay by Dr Glenn Wilson of the Institute of Psychiatry and Dr Qazi Rachman of the University of East London [...] summarizes the latest research into the psychobiology of sex orientation, concluding that studies with twins show that around 30 to 50 per cent of sexual orientation is due to genes.
 The rest is the result of processes in the womb. [...]
 According to the researchers, there is much evidence to contradict claims that homosexuality is caused by social factors, such as seduction, or that it can be learnt.

 In the wider religious scene things are much healthier.
 Eastern history has produced less of the out-and-out violence against homosexuality.
+For example under Confucian rules after 1840 in Japan, open homosexuality became tolerated including amongst monks22,23.
 New religious movements and Earth religions are largely accepting of homosexuality, as these religions are more in touch with the natural world.
-Although there are Pagans, Satanists, Wiccans, etc, who do not like homosexuality very few make hateful statement such as those made by Muslim and Christian authorities.
+Although there are Pagans, Satanists, Wiccans, etc, who do not like homosexuality very few make the same hateful statements as Muslim and Christian authorities.
 Although Judaism does not accept homosexuality in theory, Jews have not made many such hateful comments, but partially this may be because Judaism has not yet fully faced the issues although liberal Jewish groups match liberal Christianity in their tolerance.
+Amongst non-religious folk who campaign for human rights and tolerance, acceptance of sexual pluralism is standard24.

 I have documented many of the places in the world where tolerance and equality have been victorious over traditional cultures and religions:

-"Marriage: Its Diversity and Character" by Vexen Crabtree (2004)
+"Marriage: Its Diversity and Character: 7.
+Gay Marriage" by Vexen Crabtree (2004)

 View the page to view a year-by-year summary of attained rights for gay marriage across the world.